 The building saw worship for over a century, but in 1980 the Church of the Immaculate Conception closed its doors – the timbers of the roof were rotting, the stonework flaking, and since then it has been left to deteriorate.
 There’s an ongoing battle between the council, who want to level the church, and campaigners who want it preserved.
 Thirty years on though, nothing has changed and the building stands now as one of several abandoned churches in the town.

 I returned to the church under the cover of night, climbing the perimeter wall before wading through a weed infested graveyard up to the stone steps leading to the entrance.
 Speaking with people locally, I had heard some say the building was haunted – cursed, according to one source.
 I suppose it’s inevitable that abandoned churches would be potent wells for superstition.

 Try as I might though, gaining entry to the building was just not possible; at least, not without causing damage to the wooden barricades, something I was not prepared to do.
 The only clear access I could spot was an unboarded window, a dark slot on the rounded wall at the back end of the church – and at a height of some 15 feet above the ground.

 In the end I left the site unsuccessful, but I expect I’ll be back some day… and next time I come I’m bringing ropes.

 St. Augustine’s Church, UK

-The next site on this list was another lucky find.
+The next on this list is another of Britain’s abandoned churches: and another chance encounter.
 I passed it one day quite by accident, the building already halfway demolished.
-Once again, I waited until after dark… and in the meantime, did a little research on the history of the place.
+Again, I waited until dark… and in the meantime, did a little research on the history of the place.